campus-experts/discord-hackathon-template/README.md

 How should Hackathon organizers organize mini events on Discord.

 ### Voice channels
-How should Hackathon organizers should use voice channels.
+How should Hackathon organizers use voice channels.

 ### Stage channels
-How should Hackathon organizers should use the main stage channels.
+How should Hackathon organizers use the main stage channels.

 ### Tips & Tricks
 - Have multiple admins that can create and manage roles, channels, and permissions as needed and have a clear rotation of admins through the lenght of the event that can react to the event needs.